 IP Camera (aka: Internet Protocol Camera)

 A digital camera that can both send and receive data via the Internet or computer network.
 These cameras are designed to support a limited number of users that could connect directly to the camera to view.
 They are RTSP (Real Time Streaming Protocol) based, and for that reason are not largely supported by broadcasting platforms without using special encoders.

 A jarring transition from scene to scene, most often related to something that should have appeared sequential.
 For example, a man can be video taped walking from left to right but suddenly jumps in the frame to advance to a position that wasn’t witnessed them walking.
 Can be used artistically, but also has the reputation for being a sign of a less polished production.

 Keyframe (aka: i-frame, Intra Frame)

 This is the full frame of the image in a video.
 Subsequent frames only contain the information that has changed between frames.
 This process is done to compress the video content.
-Read more on keyframes and video compression.
+Read more on keyframes, interframe and compression.